 What Was the Purpose of the 1765 Tax?

 The purpose of the 1765 Stamp Act was to raise revenues to pay off war debt incurred during the French and Indian War as well as to support a new permanent British army in the Americas to protect colonists from the Native American threat on the frontier.

 The British government had taken steps to help avoid conflict with natives such as the Royal Proclamation of 1763 that was massively unpopular with the colonists.
 A standing army would also help to avoid future wars on the frontier.

-Prime Minister Grenville was appalled at the state of the British national debt and quickly devised that taxes needed to be levied on the American colonies.
+The British national debt appalled Prime Minister Grenville and he quickly decided to increase taxes on the American colonies.
 He deduced that in order to successfully collect these taxes, he would need the support of the colonies.

 At the same time as the passage of the Sugar Act in March 1764, Grenville vocalized that he intended to issue a stamp duty in the Americas in the following year.
 By giving advance notice, Grenville hoped for feedback from the colonies for alternate forms of raising revenue should the stamp duty be unappealing.3

 This implicit intent was seemingly lost on colonial assemblies.
 Though the colonists expressed much opposition, they proposed no serious alternative measures to raise tax revenues.

 At heart, the overall issue was the constitutionality of the British Parliament’s ability to tax the colonists.
 The American colonists and British Parliament had widely differing views over colonial rights and British authority.

 How Did the Stamp Act Lead to the American Revolution?

 The Stamp Act angered the American colonists so much that it eventually led directly to the American Revolution.
 The new form of taxation that superseded colonial legislatures for the first time incensed the colonists across North America.